Tomás and the Library Lady

-Our objective is to work with libraries and community centers of San Mateo and Santa Clara Counties to present the play in audience members of all ages.
-We believe that this play will motivate youngsters to read and discover what the world’s literature can offer them.
+We worked with local libraries to present the play in the libraries with free admission for at least seven hundred audience members of all ages.
+We believe that this play will motivate youngsters to read more and discover what the world’s literature can offer them.
+The presentation of Chicano literature with Latino/a actors and a playwright is important for all youth in our community.